-We have audited the consolidated financial statements of Secure Property Development & Investment Plc (the "Company") and its subsidiaries (the "Group"), which are presented in pages 35 to 94 and comprise the consolidated statement of financial position as at 31 December 2022, and the consolidated statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Secure Property Development & Investment Plc (the "Company") and its subsidiaries (the "Group"), which are presented in pages 32 to 89 and comprise the consolidated statement of financial position as at 31 December 2023, and the consolidated statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the consolidated financial statements, including a material accounting policy information.

-In our opinion, the accompanying financial statements give a true and fair view of the consolidated financial position of the Group as at 31 December 2022, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
+In our opinion, the accompanying financial statements give a true and fair view of the consolidated financial position of the Group as at 31 December 2023, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
 113.